mamorett/TengraiRefiner/README.md

 - [Acknowledgments](#acknowledgments)

 ---
 TengraiRefiner is a Python script for batch processing images using FLUX models with optional acceleration via Alimama Turbo or ByteDance Hyper LORA adapters.
-It is meant mainly to act as refiner for images produced by Tengrai AI (www.tengrai.ai) but can be obivously used to enhance any image using Flux.dev.
+It is meant mainly to act as a refiner for images produced by Tengrai AI (www.tengrai.ai) but can be obviously used to enhance any image using Flux.dev models.

 ## Features

 - Support for both single image and batch processing
 - Compatible with FLUX.1-dev and FLUX.1-Redux-dev models
+- Intelligent image scaling to SDXL-compatible resolutions
 - Memory-efficient processing with automatic CPU offloading
-- Quantization support for optimal performance
+- FP8 quantization support for optimal performance
-- Progress tracking with detailed step information
+- Detailed progress tracking with per-step information
 - Configurable acceleration options (Alimama Turbo or ByteDance Hyper)
+- Custom LoRA support with ability to apply before acceleration
+- Adjustable denoise strength for refiner processing
+- Option to scale down large images for more efficient processing

 ## Prerequisites